govin08/govin08.github.io_241017/_posts/2023-06-25-dual_space.md

 This proves the statement in 2.4.1 in general.
 $\square$

-# 3. Examples of linear functionals and dual of them
+# 3. Examples of linear functionals and duals of them

 ## 3.1 Integration